What Is Birria?

 - Cover the pot and place it in the oven for 3.5 to 4 hours or until the beef falls off the bone and is easy to pull apart.

 - Dice the white onion, mince garlic, and roughly chop the cilantro.

 - Add white onion, garlic, and cilantro to a mixing bowl.
 Add olive oil, red wine vinegar, lime juice, salt, and pepper.
 Whisk together.

 - Let it sit for at least 1 hour to allow the flavors to blend and become pronounced.

 7. Shred the Beef and Coat it with the Sauce

-- Remove the pot from the oven and transfer the meat to a bowl.
+- Remove the pot from the oven and transfer the meat to a bowl, leaving the sauce behind.
 Shred the beef.
 Discard the bones.

 - Place the pot on the stovetop at low heat.
 Add additional 1/2 cup of water (if desired) and stir.
 The result should be a thick puree sauce.